Private foundation

-A private foundation is a tax-exempt organization not relying on broad public support and generally claiming to serve humanitarian purposes.
-The Bill & Melinda Gates Foundation is the largest private foundation in the U.S. with over $38 billion in assets.
-Most private foundations are much smaller.
-Out of the 84,000 private foundations that filed with the IRS in 2008, approximately 66% have less than $1 million in assets, and 93% have less than $10 million in assets.
-In aggregate, private foundations in the U.S. control over $628 billion in assets and made more than $44 billion in charitable contributions in 2007.
+A private foundation is a tax-exempt organization that does not rely on broad public support and generally claims to serve humanitarian purposes.

-Unlike a charitable foundation, a private foundation does not generally solicit funds from the public or have the legal requirements and reporting responsibilities of a registered, non-profit or charitable foundation.
-Not all foundations engage in philanthropy: some private foundations are used for estate planning purposes.
+Unlike a charitable foundation, a private foundation does not generally solicit funds from the public or have the legal requirements and reporting responsibilities of a registered non-profit or charitable foundation.
+Not all foundations engage in philanthropy; some private foundations are used for estate planning purposes.

 Description

 One of the characteristics of the legal entities existing under the status of "Foundations" is a wide diversity of structures and purposes.
 Nevertheless, there are some common structural elements that are the first observed under legal scrutiny or classification.